BND Hamburger Icon

 Zoom Phone setup

-Like the majority of cloud-based phone systems, the setup process is fairly easy and straightforward with an online guide that’s accessible to owners and administrators.
+Like the majority of cloud-based phone systems, Zoom’s setup process is fairly easy and straightforward with an online guide that’s accessible to owners and administrators.
 Once you choose your main company number, or a temporary number if you’re porting an existing number, you can specify your extensions and your location for emergency services.
 From here, you can begin making and receiving calls or begin setting up your phone system management features, like the auto attendant and call queues.

 Zoom guidelines